EU Licensed4.8/5

 Frequently Asked Questions

-Is gentamicin safe to use in children?
+Is gentamicin cream safe to use during pregnancy?

 Dr. Ross Elledge